seejee/hl7-processor/README.md

 * Build a server to accept HL7 messages
 * Expose a plugin model for building message handlers
-* Persist the incoming messages to a message queue
+* Persist incoming messages to a message queue
-* Write a plugin that stores parts of the message to a database
+* Easily store messages to a database
 * Build a DSL to easily configure the host

 The bin directory provides a few example scripts, but here are a few examples: